Custom formulas: Syntax and definitions

 Syntax: PROPCOUNTAVG(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

 Returns the average number of distinct values each user has for a specified property.

 For example, imagine you're interested in the average number of song genres your music app subscribers listen to.
-Every time a song is played, a Play Song or Video event will trigger; each played song also captures a Genre_Type event property.
-Running PROPCOUNTAVG on Play Song or Video grouped by Genre_Type will give you the average number of unique Genre_Type values users who fire PlaySong or Video have.
+Every time a user plays a song, a Play Song or Video event triggers; each played song also captures a Genre_Type event property.
+Running PROPCOUNTAVG on Play Song or Video grouped by Genre_Type gives you the average number of unique Genre_Type values users who fire PlaySong or Video have.

 PROPHIST